Products

 • Regulation

-Describes the amount by which the voltage of an AC power source changes.
-A UPS has poor regulation when its average voltage varies or drifts, or if the voltage varies when a load is applied.
+Describes the amount of voltage variation in an AC power source.
+A UPS exhibits poor regulation when its average voltage varies or drifts, or if the voltage fluctuates when a load is applied.

 • Remote Signalling Panel

-It provides a simple way of providing UPS status information to a location up to 100m from the system, using dry relay contacts.
+It offers a straightforward method for delivering UPS status information to a location up to 100m from the system, utilizing dry relay contacts.

 • RFI — Radio Frequency Interference

-Electrical noise resulting from some parts of the equipment or wiring acting as a radio antenna.
-The noise may be large enough to disrupt communications or cause computing errors.
+Electrical noise originating from equipment components or wiring acting as a radio antenna.
+This noise can be significant enough to disrupt communications or induce computing errors.

 • Rightsizing

-Modular systems can be more accurately matched than traditional standalone UPS to their critical load requirement.
-This feature is known as 'Rightsizing' and is possible for two reasons.
-Firstly, the modules are available in relatively small capacities, so installing one module more than the load requirement will provide redundancy with minimum excess capacity.
-Secondly, UPS capacity can be incrementally increased to handle growing load requirements, obviating any need for initial oversizing.
+Modular systems can be more precisely matched to their critical load requirements compared to traditional standalone UPS units.
+This feature, known as 'Rightsizing,' is achievable for two primary reasons.
+Firstly, the modules are available in relatively small capacities, ensuring that installing one module beyond the load requirement provides redundancy with minimal excess capacity.
+Secondly, UPS capacity can be incrementally increased to accommodate growing load demands, eliminating the need for initial oversizing.

 Without adequate protection, a UPS battery can be subjected to AC ripple generated by the rectifier/charger or inverter.
-This will lead to internal battery temperature increase and deterioration of battery terminals.
+This can lead to an increase in internal battery temperature and deterioration of battery terminals.

 • RS-232

-A serial communications protocol.
-It may be used between a UPS and a computer to communicate alarm, status or control signals and instructions.
+A serial communications protocol used between a UPS and a computer to transmit alarm, status, control signals, and instructions.

-A special cable plugs into the UPS and the computer's serial (RS232) port.
+A dedicated cable connects to both the UPS and the computer's serial (RS232) port.

-(typically 120 or 230 VAC depending on the country) is carried between two wires, live and neutral, and sometimes a third (ground) wire for safety.
-The frequency of AC voltage is 50 or 60 Hz depending on the country.
+(typically 120 or 230 VAC, depending on the country) is transmitted through two wires: live and neutral, and sometimes a third (ground) wire for safety.
+The AC voltage frequency is either 50 or 60 Hz, depending on the country.

 • Six Nines availability